 We said: It was winner of the Women’s Prize for Fiction, the Goldsmith’s Prize, the Costa Novel Award, the Saltire Society Literary Book of the Year and shortlisted for the Man Booker Prize in 2014.
 Need we say more?

-We said: A remarkable radio signal from the deep dark space prompts a world-changing scientific mission to make first contact with an extraterrestrial culture.
-Written in 1997, this sci-fi novel was set in the near-future of the 21st century.
+We said: A remarkable radio signal from deep dark space prompts a world-changing scientific mission to make first contact with an extraterrestrial culture.
+Written in 1996, this sci-fi novel was set in the near-future of the 21st Century.

 We said: Woolf’s seminal work exposes the prejudices women and women writers battled against for centuries, exposing the effects of poverty and sexual constraint on female creativity.

 You said: In her own words: "Lock up your libraries if you like; but there is no gate, no lock, no bolt that you can set upon the freedom of my mind."